bwhitman/bread-detector/README.md

 ![Detecting some bread](http://aps.s3.amazonaws.com/NPyd0.png)

-## How to get started
+## Rise process

- - Set up your bowl with the sensors in the right place
+ - Set up your bowl with the sensors in the right place.
+Maybe have some dough in there.
  - Flip on the power switch of the ESP8266
  - After a few seconds, watch your data come in on your data.sparkfun.com stream: you can look at the raw data on the site itself, or navigate to your own copy of the visualization.
  - The data should update every 20 seconds.